F-Stop Magazine: How did you first become involved in photography and what led you to working in this medium?

 While the show was a great experience, I am artistically most rewarded by exhibitions that feature multiple pieces from individual artists or that are developed around a theme.
 For instance, I’ve recently had several two and three-person exhibitions developed around themes of landscape that offer a more depth of my work, as well as its relevance to other artists working with similar ideas.
 Last year my work was part of a three-person exhibition that included the Great Bill Owens, one of my biggest influences.
 That was an enormous honour.

-AN: What do you hope people see, feel or perhaps learn when they look at your photographs?
+F-Stop: What do you hope people see, feel or perhaps learn when they look at your photographs?
 What feedback or reactions have you received?

 MS: I hope my work strikes a chord with the audience.
 There should be some sort of recognition of their own experience.
 I want my work to contain both specificity and metaphor, while still leaving enough open to interpretation that the viewer can mentally finish the work, or make their own connections.